KartikeyaLab/Luna/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Luna is a versatile assistant built using a powerful combination of technologies, including Python, Flask, TensorFlow, and various specialized libraries.
-It offers a range of functionalities to enhance your interaction with technology.
+Luna is a versatile assistant powered by Python, Flask, TensorFlow, and a collection of specialized libraries.
+This core module (`app.py`) forms the central brain of Luna, handling natural language processing, web interface interactions, and various other functionalities.

-## ✨ Features
+## ✨ Key Features Implemented in `app.py`

-Here's a glimpse of what Luna can do:
+This central module enables Luna to perform the following actions:

-* **🧠 Natural Language Processing (NLP):** Leverages the power of TensorFlow and scikit-learn for understanding and processing human language.
+* **🧠 Advanced Natural Language Processing:** Utilizes TensorFlow and scikit-learn for intent recognition and response generation based on a trained model (`data.json`).
-* **🌐 Flask Web Interface:** Provides a user-friendly web interface built with Flask for seamless interaction.
+* **🌐 User-Friendly Web Interface:** Provides a web interface built with Flask (`index.html`) for easy interaction.
-* **🗣️ Speech Playback:** Utilizes `playsound` and `edge-tts` for clear and natural-sounding voice output.
+* **🗣️ Text-to-Speech Playback:** Integrates with `playsound` to play audio prompts and feedback.
-* **🌍 Translation Support:** Offers multilingual translation capabilities powered by `deep-translator`.
-* **🎧 Audio Input/Output:** Handles audio input and output using `PyAudio` and `pygame` for voice commands and sound processing.
-* **🎬 YouTube Downloading:** Enables you to download videos from YouTube using the efficient `yt-dlp` library.
+* **🌍 Real-time Translation:** Leverages `deep-translator` (Google Translate) to understand and respond in multiple languages.
+* **⏰ Reminder Setting:** Allows users to set reminders for specific actions with customizable timeframes (in seconds, minutes, or hours).
+* **<0xF0><0x9F><0x8E><0x9E> Local Music Playback:** Can play local audio files (MP3 format) with controls for play, pause, and stop using `pygame`.
+Supports looping for continuous playback.
+* **🔎 Web Browsing Integration:** Enables opening Google searches and YouTube searches directly from user commands.
+* **▶️ YouTube Video Playback:** Can directly play YouTube videos in your web browser based on search queries using `yt-dlp`.
+* **📝 Conversation Logging:** Records user inputs and Luna's responses to a `conversation_log.txt` file for review and debugging.
+* **⚙️ Initial Model Training:** Automatically trains the NLP model on startup using the data provided in `data.json`.

 ## 🛠️ Installation

-Follow these steps to get Luna up and running on your system:

-### 1. Prerequisites

-* **Python:** Ensure you have Python 3.7 or higher installed on your machine.
-    * Download the latest version from the official Python website: [https://www.python.org/downloads/](https://www.python.org/downloads/)

-### 2. Install Dependencies
+Before running `app.py`, ensure you have followed the general installation steps outlined in the main README to set up the prerequisites and install the necessary dependencies from `requirements.txt`.

+## 🚀 Running the Core Brain

-* **Navigate to the Project Directory:** Open your terminal or command prompt and navigate to the directory where you have saved the Luna project files.
+1.  **Navigate to the Project Directory:** Open your terminal or command prompt and go to the Luna project directory.
-* **Install Requirements:** Execute the following command to install all the necessary Python libraries:
+2.  **Run `app.py`:** Execute the following command to start the main Luna application:

     ```bash
-    pip install -r requirements.txt
-    ```

-    *(Make sure the `requirements.txt` file is present in the current directory.)*

-### 3. Running Luna

-* **Start the Flask Application:** Run the main Flask application using the following command:

-    ```bash
     python app.py
     ```

+    This will launch the Flask development server, and Luna's web interface should be accessible in your web browser (typically at `http://127.0.0.1:5000/`).

-### 4. Usage
+## 💡 Usage

-1.  **Launch `app.py`:** Execute the command mentioned in the previous step (`python app.py`).
-This will start the Flask web server.
-2.  **Run `clap.py`:** In a separate terminal or command prompt, run the `clap.py` script:

-    ```bash
-    python clap.py
-    ```

-3.  **Interact via Web Browser:** A web interface should automatically launch in your default web browser.
-Follow the on-screen instructions to interact with Luna.
-4.  **Utilize Features:** You can now use various features such as voice commands, text input for NLP tasks, initiate translations, and even download YouTube videos through the web interface.
+Interact with Luna through the web interface that appears in your browser.
+You can use the input field to type commands.
+Here are some examples of what you can do:

+* **Ask Questions:** Luna will try to understand your questions based on its trained NLP model.
+* **Set Reminders:** Try commands like "set a reminder to water the plants in 5 minutes" or "remind me to call John after 1 hour".
+* **Play Local Music:** Say "play some music" to play a default song, or try specific commands like "play me and the devil", "play skyfall", etc. You can also "pause" or "stop" the currently playing music.
+* **Search the Web:** Use commands like "open google and search for the weather today".
+* **Search YouTube:** Try "open youtube and search for funny cat videos".
+* **Play YouTube Videos:** Say "play [video title] on youtube" (e.g., "play relaxing jazz music on youtube").

+Luna will process your input, and the response will be displayed on the web interface.
+Interactions are also logged in the `conversation_log.txt` file.

 ## 📄 License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use and modify the code as per the terms of the license.